josemariasosa/google-sheets/README.md

 4. Click on API overview, or on API Services.
 On the top of the screen, inside the search bar, look for **Google Drive API**, click on it.
 Click on the Enable button.
 5. We will need to generate credentials for this API, so, click on **Generate Credentials**.
 6. Which API are you using?
 Select: **Google Drive API**.
 Where will you be calling the API from?
 Select: **Web Server**.
 What data will you be accessing?
 Select: **Application data**.
 The last question, Are you planning to use this API with App Engine or Compute Engine?
 Select: No. Click on the blue button: What credentials do I need?.
-7. In the section this section, Add credentials to your project, generate a **Service account name**.
+7. In this section: Add credentials to your project, generate a **Service account name**.
 And as a role, select Project Editor.
 Finally, make sure Key type JSON is selected, and click continue.
 8. A JSON file is downloaded with our credentials.
 9. Now, we will go back to the project in the Cloud Console and enable another API.
 Search for **Google Sheets API** and click on the Enable button.
 10. At last, move the json file to the project folder (google-sheet) and change the name of the file to `credentials.json`.